amandabee/newsgames/week03_lessonplan.md

 [Kotaku Beginners Guide](http://kotaku.com/5979539/a-beginners-guide-to-making-your-first-video-game)

 ## Choose Your Own Adventure
-+ In June of 2012, the US Supreme Court ... as we waited for the decision, the NY Times made a [quick game](http://www.nytimes.com/interactive/2012/06/14/us/how-the-supreme-court-could-rule-on-the-health-care-law.html) about how they'd decide.
++ In June of 2012, the US Supreme Court [decided](http://www.nytimes.com/2012/06/29/us/supreme-court-lets-health-law-largely-stand.html) that the Affordable care act is legal.
+But as newswatchers waited for the decision, the NY Times made a [quick game](http://www.nytimes.com/interactive/2012/06/14/us/how-the-supreme-court-could-rule-on-the-health-care-law.html) about how they'd decide.

 + Quartz just made a [flow chart](http://qz.com/43112/choose-your-own-adventure-to-avoid-the-us-debt-ceiling/)

+Mother Jones has a framework, and I've been [hearing good things](http://kotaku.com/5979539/a-beginners-guide-to-making-your-first-video-game) about Twine

 ## Make a Slate
 + Gotham Gazette budget slidrs